 Neuchâtel Junior College (est. 1956)

-Neuchâtel Junior College, in Neuchâtel, Switzerland, offers Canadian Grade 12 curriculum and AP to students from across Canada and elsewhere.
+Neuchâtel Junior College, in Neuchâtel, Switzerland, offers Canadian Grade 12 curriculum and AP to students from across Canada and beyond.
 [View profile]

 |Standard-enriched||$29,000 to $54,500|